A collection of our favorite rides in the Greater Portland Area, with maps and tips to make your eskate life a veritable cake walk.

 Scenic routes along the Columbia River stretching from the Portland Airport all the way out to The Dalles (near Maryhill).

-CRATER LAKE RIM TRAIL
+CRATER LAKE RIM ROAD

 33 mile loop around the rim of Crater Lake, the jewel of Oregon’s many National Parks.
 Only feasible during the summer due to snow.
 Charging possible at Rim Village and Crater Lake Lodge but they are unfortunately near to each other rather than strategically stationed on opposite sides of the rim.